 - 2 teaspoons maple syrup Add to list

-- 3 garlic cloves, finely minced or pressed through a garlic press Add to list
+- 3 cloves garlic, finely minced Add to list

 - 1 to 2 tablespoons finely minced ginger root Add to list

-- Approximately 1/3 cup plus 1 tablespoon vegetable stock or water Add to list
+- 1/3 cup plus 1 tablespoon vegetable stock or water, divided Add to list

-- 1 teaspoon tomato paste concentrate Add to list
+- 1 teaspoon tomato paste Add to list

 While soup is cooking, combine miso, tamarind, maple syrup, garlic, ginger and 1 tablespoon stock in a bowl and stir until smooth.